jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-In `Exception Handling <./EXCEPTION_HANDLING.rst>`_ we learn how to use ``self.assertRaises`` to confirm that an error is raised by some code without having it crash our tests.
-We will do the same here to confirm that creating a dictionary with a ``list`` as the key raises a :doc:`TypeError`
+In `Exception Handling <./EXCEPTION_HANDLING.rst>`_ I learn how to use ``self.assertRaises`` to confirm that an error is raised by some code without having it crash the tests.
+I will do the same here to confirm that creating a dictionary with a ``list`` as the key raises a :doc:`TypeError`

 .. code-block:: python